Birlinka Men's Behaviour Change - Domestic and Family Violence

 coordinated outside influence.

-For example, when it comes to domestic and family violence our understanding and method for engagement is informed by the knowledge that domestic violence does not stand alone in a community.
-It is influenced and upheld by multiple factors of individual, social - collective, historical contexts that work together to create the conditions where such a destructive practice is introduced and sustained.
+For example, when it comes to domestic and family violence our method for engagement is informed by the knowledge that domestic violence does not stand alone in a community.
+It is influenced and upheld by multiple factors of individual, social - collective, historical contexts that work together to create the conditions where this destructive practice is introduced and sustained.

 Thodules:

-At Natjul, while we have previously worked with, appreciate and acknowledge there is a place for delivering the more structured linear modules required to pass on knowledge, experience and learning, we have also however, learned from working with Aboriginal and Torres Strait Islander communities across the spaces we engage that learning presented as a set of linear time limited modules can narrow buy-in around domestic and family violence and anti-social behaviours.
+At Natjul, while we have previously worked with, appreciate and acknowledge the place for structured modules as learning tools to pass on knowledge, our experience working with Aboriginal and Torres Strait Islander communities continue to inform that learning presented as a set of linear time limited topics can narrow participant engagement, buy-in, and contextual framing around behaviour change regarding domestic and family violence and anti-social behaviours.

-As a result, over time, we have shifted much of our deliveries toward what we consider a more appropriate approach in engagement method we refer to as 'thodules'.
-Ie, 'Birlinka is a thoduled engagement method for working with Indigenous men and communities around behaviour change'.
+As a result, over time, our facilitative engagements have fused the thematic (themes) and the chronological (modules) to deliver what we refer to as 'Thodules' ie, 'Birlinka is a thoduled engagement method for working with Indigenous men and communities around behaviour change'.

-Thodules provide core, at times non-negotiable topics we must talk about, yet enable other related discussions to be introduced and explored, such as the place and influence of culture, community contexts, extended family relationships, intergenerational experience and trauma and so on.
+Our use of thodules in our facilitative engagements provide space to introduce non-negotiable topics around domestic violence and anti-social behaviours, however, simultaneously encourage and enable other related important discussions to be included and explored, such as the place and influence of culture, community contexts, extended family relationships, intergenerational experiences, trauma and so on.